 - Stir it constantly to avoid deposition of cream layer.

-- Once the milk is reduced, turn off the flame and add nolen gur.
-Stir properly to dissolve the jaggery in milk.
+- Once the milk is reduced, turn off the flame.
+Scrap the sides and add the dried milk solids to the milk.

 - Once the jaggery is properly dissolved, let the milk cool down for 5 minutes.